GOV UKSteve Lane, fisheries technical specialist, said:

 We are continually grateful to Herbert Woods boat yard for their assistance and understanding in operating the barrier, and also to the private boat owners for their co-operation and help to protect the fish.
 We would also like to thank the anglers who have been out checking in the last few days to see if there have been any fish in distress.

-There is always a lot of events happening on the Norfolk Broads and here you can post or read any topics relating to Norfolk Broads news.
+Norfolk Broads Forum - There's always a lot of events happening on the Norfolk Broads & here you can post any topics relating to Norfolk Broads news.

 2 posts • Page 1 of 1

 This does a fantastic job, why a similar thing would not be done at acle bridge which would save many more as well as flooding prevention, salt got above ludham bridge and up to horning in this surge!